By William Ballard

 New to all this and don't know where to start?
 Let me help you!

-By subscribing to my newsletter, we can keep in touch one-on-one, you'll never miss an article in this series, and if you are interested in a Bible Study or want to have peace of mind and rest assured of your salvation, I can get you in touch with a church and pastor that will be more than happy to share the Good News of Jesus Christ with you (and if you are local to me, we can set up a time to meet and I will be more than happy to help you experience the New Birth in any way I can).
+By subscribing to our Apostolic Devotions newsletter, we can keep in touch one-on-one.
+You'll never miss an article in this series, and if you're interested in a Bible Study, I can get you in touch with a church and pastor that will be more than happy to share the Good News of Jesus Christ with you (and if you are local to me, we can set up a time to meet and I will be more than happy to help you experience the New Birth in any way I can).

 William Ballard is the author of "The True Writer's Life: Discovering The Author and Finisher of Our Faith," which is the book that essentially started it all for William.
 In conjunction with the coaching he provides for free through his blogs and articles all across the web, he also offers Personal Writing and Business Coaching where he teaches freelance writers and aspiring authors how to start, build and maintain full-time, high-earning writing careers.